-16 Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
+Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
 In the absence of hard data, we assume a range between one and three years for students who graduate with a certificate or a degree, and between one and five years for returning students.

-17 We apply a 30-year time horizon because the data on students who attended SCC prior to FY 1990-91 is less reliable, and because most of the students served more than 30 years ago had left the regional workforce by FY 2019-20.
+We apply a 30-year time horizon because the data on students who attended SCC prior to FY 1990-91 is less reliable, and because most of the students served more than 30 years ago had left the regional workforce by FY 2019-20.

-18 This assumes the average level of study from past years is equal to the level of study of students today.
-Emsi Burning Glass used data provided by SCC for a previous study to estimate students' credit load in prior years.
+This assumes the average credit load and level of study from past years is equal to the credit load and level of study of students today.

 the highest value applied to the CHEs of students who had been employed the longest by FY 2019-20, and the lowest value per CHE applied to students who were just entering the workforce.
 More information on the theory and calculations behind the value per CHE appears in Appendix 6.
 In determining the amount of added labor income attributable to alumni, we multiply the CHEs of former students in each year of the historical time horizon by the corresponding average value per CHE for that year, and then sum the products together.
-This calculation yields approximately \$69.3 million in gross labor income from increased wages received by former students in FY 2019-20 (as shown in Table 2.5).
+This calculation yields approximately \$211.8 million in gross labor income from increased wages received by former students in FY 2019-20 (as shown in Table 2.5).